Raiyan-Farhaz/Assignment-last-year/README.md

 # Assignment-last-year
-This is my last year's assignment from responsive web design
+This is my last year's assignment's prototype from responsive web design